Transformers: Rise of the Dark Spark: Gameplay

-The console and Microsoft Windows versions of Transformers: Rise of the Dark Spark are a third-person shooter, much like its predecessors: Transformers: War for Cybertron, Transformers: Fall of Cybertron, and Transformers: Dark of the Moon.
-Players can control each transformer in both its robot and vehicle forms.
-Instead of a traditional health system, the game features a system similar to the Halo series of video games.
-The player character has both a regenerating shield and health, the latter of which can be replenished by a health pack.
+The console and Microsoft Windows versions of Transformers: Rise of the Dark Spark are a third-person shooter, much like the High Moon Studios-developed predecessors Transformers: War for Cybertron, Transformers: Fall of Cybertron, and Transformers: Dark of the Moon.
+The gameplay of Rise of the Dark Spark is therefore similar to the aforementioned titles: players control each Transformer in both its robot and vehicle forms across a set of missions that take place in the cinematic and Aligned universes, the latter represented as a midquel that takes place before Fall of Cybertron.
+Instead of a traditional health system, the game features a system similar to the Halo series of video games where all characters have both a regenerating shield and health, the latter of which can be replenished by a health pack or, in multiplayer, being healed by other players' weaponry.
 The game features various challenges which reward the players with weapon upgrades, characters for the multiplayer component, and other bonuses.
 Upgrades for weapons can be purchased through Teletran 1 kiosks found throughout the game.
-Every character has their own unique ability.
-For example, Soundwave can summon his minions, Optimus Prime has a shield to block incoming fire, Sharpshot can turn invisible for a few seconds, and the Combaticons have the ability to combine into the massive Decepticon Bruticus.
+A feature returning from previous titles is "Stealth Force", where the player can fire a vehicle's weaponry while in that mode at the cost of their movement speed.
+Every character has their own unique ability: for example, Soundwave can summon his minions, Optimus Prime has a shield to block incoming fire, Sharpshot can turn invisible for a few seconds, and the Combaticons have the ability to combine into the massive Decepticon Bruticus.
 The Autobot Grimlock, who transforms into a dinosaur, is controlled differently from other characters: he carries only melee weapons (though he can shoot fire out of his mouth when in dinosaur form), and is much larger than other characters, in addition to having more health points.

 The 3DS version of the game is a strategy game role-playing video game.
 Melee combat is turn-based.
 The player is given three rounds to deplete their opponent's health.
 If successful, the enemy is removed from the overworld map.
 The player can choose from seven different attacks, each with their own recharge time after each use.

 Multiplayer

-Transformers: Rise of The Dark Spark has an extra mode called "Escalation".
-It is an online multiplayer mode where four players fend off waves of increasingly tough enemies, returned with the addition of upgradable defenses.
+The console and PC versions of Transformers: Rise of the Dark Spark retains the Cybertron titles' "Escalation" online multiplayer mode.
+In "Escalation", four players fend off waves of increasingly tough enemies, returned with the addition of upgradable defenses.
 The mode features over forty playable characters, and has levels based on both Cybertron and Earth.
 Experience points collected by players are shared between the single-player and multiplayer modes.
 The Escalation mode is absent in the Wii U and 3DS versions of the game.